-If the Third Falls walk sounds too challenging, there are a whole bunch of other walks in the area, including the First Falls Walk with it a flat, well laid out path that will be suitable for strollers or those with mobility issues.
+If the Third Falls walk sounds too challenging, there are a whole bunch of other walks in the area, including the First Falls Walk which is a flat, well laid out path that will be suitable for strollers or those with mobility issues.

 Hallett Cove Boardwalk

 Distance: 5-7km (one way)

 The Hallett Cove Boardwalk is the perfect Adelaide hiking trail for those without access to a car.
 This trail is also referred to as the Marion Coastal Walking Trail, and in its entirety is 7.2km long.

 Without a car, the best access is via the train stations closest, Hallett Cove Beach and Marino Rocks.
 The walk along the coastal path between these two stations is around 5 km.